Defining Your ICP (Ideal Customer Profile)

 - 4x more qualified meetings compared to cold prospecting

-- +74% closing rate thanks to precise timing
+- +74% closing rate because of precise timing

 - 15 hours saved per week per sales rep